-- See the “communities that are generally ineligible for TDHCA HOME funding (PDF)” link at http://www.tdhca.state.tx.us/home-division/index.htm
+- See the communities that are generally ineligible for TDHCA HOME funding (PDF) link at https://www.tdhca.state.tx.us/home-division/index.htm

 - Units of local government, nonprofit organizations, and Public Housing Authorities

-- Eligible applicants can apply for access to disaster relief funding through an open application cycle
+- Eligible applicants can apply for access to disaster relief funding through a Reservation System application

-- HOME funds are reimbursed based on eligible costs incurred; there a no “up-front” funds for anticipated costs
+- HOME funds are reimbursed based on eligible costs incurred; there are no up-front funds for anticipated costs

 - Contact the HOME Program staff for more resources and assistance with applying for and administering HOME Disaster Relief funds

-- Home rehabilitation, reconstruction, or replacement of a manufactured housing unit.
+- Home reconstruction or replacement of a manufactured housing unit.

 - Support is provided in the form of a grant agreement or deferred forgivable loan, contingent upon the type of HRA housing assistance.